pulaprog/calculator/README.md

-#calculator
-this is a calculator for python
+this is a calculator on python
 Two digits and
 four actions: addition, subtraction, multiplication, division.